danifdantas/Dantas_Daniela_Portfolio/README.md

 - **Daniela Dantas** - _Initial work_ - [PurpleBooth](https://github.com/danifdantas)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- All my Fanshawe professors
-- Inspiration
+- stackoverflow
-- etc
+- Traversy Media